Br00xx/FAIMS-Thesis/README.md

  7. cd /opt/FAIMS-conductor
  8. sudo npm run initdb
  9. systemctl restart StartConductor.service
+ 10. Go to Conductor URL and login
+ 11. Go to main page and get the Bearer Token
+ 12. Paste the token in .env file after USER_TOKEN=
- 10. sudo npm run load-notebooks
+ 13. sudo npm run load-notebooks

+FAIMS3 will also be installed.
+To get that running

+  14. navigate to /opt/FAIMS3
+  15. open terminal here
+  16. sudo npm start